Skip to main content

 - {{external.aws_role_arns}}

-Create Roles to grant access to a specific profile and IAM roles
+Create roles to grant access to specific profiles and IAM roles

-You can create multiple Teleport roles to grant access to the profiles and IAM roles for each Profile.
+You can create multiple Teleport roles to grant access to different profiles and IAM roles.

-See Role Access Requests to learn more about creating Roles and how to access them using Access Requests.
+See Role Access Requests to learn how to use Access Requests to manage access to these roles.